 - Reduction of lesson length will not be allowed after the reward has been granted.
 Any increase in lesson length during the award period will not result in a proportionate increase in the award.

 - Students who withdraw prior to the completion of a semester will have 100% of their awards revoked and will be charged in full for all lessons scheduled, and /or taken up to the time of the school’s receipt of a written withdrawal request.

-- Recipients of Need-based or Merit Scholarship are required to perform in the school’s end-of-term recitals.
+- All scholarship recipients are required to perform in the school’s end-of-term recitals.
 In addition, they may be asked to perform on behalf of the school either as a soloist or as part of an ensemble or to assist in school events appropriate for their age and ability.

 - All applicants will be informed of the scholarship decisions in writing within one week of the application deadline.
 All those awarded scholarship awards are expected to respond in writing within one week; failure to contact the office to indicate acceptance of the award renders the award null and void and the money will revert to the scholarship pool.

 Students 18 years or younger in families with a gross adjusted income of $60,000 or less per year